-- 1) Smoking is prohibited within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot works are not normally conducted.
-If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) The fixed electrical installation should be tested every 5 years.
-At the time of the assessment, it was confirmed that the last electrical installation conditioning report (EICR) was carried out on 08/04/2024.
-The date of the next scheduled EICR inspection is August 2029. - 4) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
-This information is held by the Estate Services Manager Bryan Low. - 5) Portable heaters are not allowed in any common parts of the premises. - 6) Gas appliances and pipework (where installed) are subject to annual testing and certification.
-This cyclical contract is managed by the inhouse Gas Team.
-The gas is supplied externally. - 7) As per tenancy agreements, flammable liquids or gas cylinders should not be stored on site. - 8) The electrical installation i.e. risers are contained within dedicated service cupboards that are secure and protected by means of a FD30S door.
+- 1) Smoking is prohibited within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot working is not normally conducted.
+If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
+This information is held by the Estate Services Manager Bryan Low. - 4) The fixed electrical shall be tested every 5 years.
+It was noted that the last inspection was 16/07/2022 - 5) The electrical installation i.e. risers are contained within a dedicated service cupboard that is secured and protected by means of a steel door and fire stopping materials.
+This is located within the ground floor protected stairwell. - 6) Portable heaters are not allowed in any common parts of the premises. - 7) Gas appliances and pipework (where installed) are subject to annual testing and certification.
+This cyclical contract is managed by the in-house Gas Team.
+Gas supplies are internal with individual isolation valves located within the external storage cupboard of each maisonette